Now is the Moment.

 • A co-production with South Coast Repertory and Seattle Rep.

-The story of Don Quixote comes alive with a modern twist!
-In the fictional town of La Plancha, Texas, a brilliant professor battling dementia imagines himself as Cervantes’ titular hero.
-Enlisting his own Sancho, he embarks on a journey for his long-lost love — confronting border patrol drones rather than windmills.
-Featuring vibrant, Spanish-infused music and language, this magical retelling spotlights Tejano culture and celebrates life, love, and the human spirit.
+In this modern twist on Don Quixote, a professor imagines himself as Cervantes’ titular hero and sets out for his long-lost love.
+Featuring vibrant Spanish-infused music and language, this magical retelling spotlights Tejano culture and celebrates life, love, and the human spirit.

 “Brilliant … it's rare that you come across a new adaptation of a classic text that feels groundbreaking and new while still retaining the heart of the original.” –BroadwayWorld